josiemundi/refarch-kc/docs/demo/readme.md

 ## Step 2: K Container Shipment Manager looking at Orders

-From the home page goes to the Shipment Inc tile:
+From the home page, go to the Shipment Inc tile:

 ![](shipment-inc.png)

-Then the home page lists the current order the shipment company received
+You should see a list of the current orders that have been received by the shipment company:

 ![](kc-shipment-home.png)